Get-Joe/ADUser/README.md

 Started to import from a *.csv to create the the account to remove IT department fat fingering.

+## Section Rundown

+*PLACE HOLDER WHILE SETTING UP THE REST OF THE SCRIPT*

+Option use csv and email is optional.
+Variables are available to be used in the body of the email.
+This can be used to send whatever automated email you as an I.T. department decide is warrented.

+Attitional modification should always be tested in an offline format to ensure compliance with enterprise requirements.

 ### Advice

 1. Please make these your own.